 - Unemployment Insurance and Workers’ Compensation – allow up to 2-4 weeks or longer for processing

-- Applicants that were denied due to registration or Good Standing issues may submit new applications in subsequent months, once the Good Standing status have been fully addressed.
+- Applicants that were denied due to good standing issues may submit new applications in subsequent months if the training event still takes place at least 30 days after the date of submission and once the Good Standing statuses have been fully addressed.

 A note about applications:

 - Applications must be complete, with all appropriate supporting documentation, to be considered.